 *(list all known keep a book and ask your family members for history and research, you can call them when you do your ancestral prayer.
 You can keep a list of names or just surnames on the altar if you wish).

 Originally the african ancestral altar as far as is remembered to be taught is a stick of the dead, called a palo de muerto, or baston de muerto in Sanse, egun (of the dead proper) stick or bakulu stick depending on african religion.
 You can get one prepared by an initiate, as they are usually sacrificed over in Palo or Santeria/Ocha/Lucumi.
 In Lucumi they also have a terracotta or clay roof tile that can be recieved as part of the egun.
-Sometimes a pile of rocks or a smooth ovoid river rock was used with or without the stick upon an earthen floor or outside where water or libations could be poured upon the ground.
+Sometimes a pile of rocks or a smooth ovoid river rock was used with or without the stick upon an earthen floor or outside where water or libations could be poured upon the ground and a boundary marked with cascarilla chalk.
 This would be tapped 9 times on the earth to waken or notify the dead to get their attention.
 I know in Haiti they sometimes use a stone altar called a Pe along with a water glass.
 Since people started living in cities they would keep the staff in bathrooms, along with marigolds.
-The pipes were believed to lead into the earth, and so as well clogged pipes is to be avoided or cleansed as possibly malignant or stagnant energies of the dead. some will dispose of the altar water outside upon the ground, but down the drain is personally acceptable to me as well.
+The pipes were believed to lead into the earth, and so as well clogged pipes is to be avoided or cleansed as possibly malignant or stagnant energies of the dead.
+Some will dispose of the altar water outside upon the ground, but down the drain is personally acceptable to me as well.

 Symbols of items, and other items which can be placed